 If you’ve never had a dental filling before, you should know that they are incredibly effective at saving teeth and preventing them from breaking down further.
 However, if you have metal dental fillings already and it’s been a long time since you’ve had a new one, you’ll be relieved to hear that you don’t have to use metal any longer just to restore teeth.
-At Fromuth and Langlois Dental, we can restore your teeth and ensure long-term protection with tooth-colored fillings!
+At Fromuth & Langlois Dental of Manchester, we can restore your teeth and ensure long-term protection with tooth-colored fillings!
 If you have old fillings to replace or tooth decay to resolve, give our office a call today!

 Dental fillings are used to restore teeth that have been damaged by decay.
 In the past, dental fillings have been made from silver amalgam, which is usually a combination of different materials.
 This includes nickel, mercury and tin.
 While silver fillings were used due to their durability and longevity, they weren’t completely free of caveats.
 For example, they tend to fracture teeth further if left in for too long and they would often cause sensitivity when exposed to hot and cold temperatures.